Frenzy: Soundtrack

 Henry Mancini was originally hired as the film's composer.
 "If the same film was made ten years ago it would've had twice the amount of music in it", he said.

 His opening theme was written in Bachian organ andante, opening in D minor, for organ and an orchestra of strings and brass, and was intended to express the formality of the grey London landmarks, but Hitchcock thought it sounded too much like Bernard Herrmann's scores.
 According to Mancini, "Hitchcock came to the recording session, listened awhile and said: 'Look, if I want Herrmann, I'd ask for Herrmann.'"
 After an enigmatic, behind-the-scenes melodrama, the composer was fired.
 He never understood the experience, insisting that his score sounded nothing like Herrmann's work.
 Mancini had to pay all transportation and accommodation costs himself.
 In his autobiography, Mancini reports that the discussions between himself and Hitchcock seemed clear, and he thought he understood what was wanted; but he was replaced and flew back home to Hollywood.
-The irony was that Mancini was being second-guessed for being too dark and symphonic after having been criticized for being too light before.
+The irony was that Mancini was being second-guessed for being too dark and symphonic after having been criticised for being too light before.
 Mancini's experience with Frenzy was a painful topic for the composer for years to come.

 Hitchcock then hired composer Ron Goodwin to write the score after being impressed with some of his earlier work.
-He had Goodwin rescore the opening titles in the style of a London travelogue - the director had heard his score for the Peter Sellers sketch Balham, Gateway to the South.
+He had Goodwin rescore the opening titles in the style of a London travelogue; the director had heard his score for the Peter Sellers sketch Balham, Gateway to the South.
 Goodwin's music had a lighter tone in the opening scenes, and scenes featuring London scenery, while there were darker undertones in certain other scenes.

+In 2023, Quartet Records issued a soundtrack album featuring both the Goodwin score and the unused Mancini score.